What is Environmental Liability?

 #4 Compensation obligations

 Compensation obligations comprise compensation for damages that a firm caused to individuals or their property.
-It is caused by the release of harmful substances to the environment.
+This is caused by the release of harmful substances to the environment.
 A firm can face compensation obligations even after being in compliance with all the other environmental obligations.
 Compensation obligations may be classified as a personal injury, property damage, or economic loss.

 Compensation for personal injury may include bodily injury, pain, and wrongful death, while compensation for property damage may comprise loss of farm crops and livestock, and damage to real estate and vehicles.
 Claims for economic loss may comprise loss of equipment, lost profits, and loss of the sources of livelihood.